knightsUCF/COVIDGenomeAnalysis/README.md

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7314694/

-# Machine Learning Hidden Markov Models Analysis
+# Machine Learning and Hidden Markov Models Analysis on DNA / RNA

 A seemingly completely unexplored area of research pertaining to Motif X sequences is the application of machine learning.